 – It needs to be accurate and quick to generate

-3. Don’t worry if you can’t work out how to calculate the number, just identify it and ask Beany for help.
+Don’t worry if you can’t work out how to calculate the number, just identify it and then ask our Support team for help.

-There are two main types of cost.
-Cost that is directly related to the sale.
+In most businesses, there are two main types of cost.
+The first type is a direct cost, which is a cost that is directly related to the sale.
 In other words, you cannot make a sale without this cost and every time you sell something, you have to pay this cost.
-Examples are the cost of the beer if you own a bar, the materials if you’re a builder or labour if you are selling time.
+Examples are the cost of the beer if you own a bar, the materials if you’re a builder, or labour if you are selling time.

 Direct costs are super important as they are usually a significant part of your business cost and reducing them, even slightly, can make a big difference to your life.

 For example, Bob the retailer changed his key supplier of his stock to an equal quality but more competitive supplier which meant he was paying $2 per item instead of $2.50.
 He sold $500,000 worth of stock each year.
 His average sale price was $5.

 This means he had an extra $50,000 at the end of the year and went to Las Vegas on a huge trip with his 10 best friends, or something similar.

 50 cents doesn’t sound like a lot, but with direct costs, even a small change can make a big difference.